Shopify For Musicians

 Once you’re ready to create a digital release, enter your Single dashboard.
 We’ve written out a detailed support article on exactly how to do this.
 After you finish, you’ll be prompted to create a standalone digital album or bundle the release with physical products.
 Creating a standalone digital album publishes the album to Shopify immediately.
 Attaching to a physical product includes the digital music with the product in your Shopify store.

 For those who sell physical albums via Shopify, reporting these to SoundScan can be a time-consuming and costly process.
 Registering to even be able to report is expensive, not including the time spent sending them a report every single week.
-Automate this process away for just $10 / month.
+With Single, this process is much easier and significantly more affordable.
 Learn how to tag physical records for reporting here.

 8. Find a custom domain & connect it in Shopify admin